rmcmillan34/sysadmin-sim/docs/design-decisions.md

 - The system must gracefully revert to default settings if the configuration file is missing or corrupted

 ### Future Considerations:
-- Allow for saving of multiple custom configurations for quick swapping
+- Allow for saving of multiple custom configuratons for quick swapping
 - Suport **multi-player environments** with per player configurations.

 ---